 Anyone without an agenda (such as “fat pride”) knows that carrying excess fat weight matters in dating and relationships (i.e. obesity is less attractive).
 However, this article isn’t about the physical looks aspect of obesity, but what it does to the male body that destroys both health and romantic success.

 The obesity epidemic spreading across Western countries is having dangerous side effects for men, and they are both physical and social.
 To see the obesity epidemic in action, have a look at the animated gif on the upper right.
 Click on it for a bigger version.

 One of the biggest side effects related to obesity in men is the fact that obesity destroys a man’s testosterone levels, and that is unhelpful for a variety of reasons.

 While many people think of testosterone as a bad thing (like guys with their hat backwards grunting at each other while listening to Limp Bizkit music), the reality is much different.
 Not only do high testosterone levels not cause aggression, but they actually can cause guys to be fairer and less aggressive.

-Other research suggests that high testosterone levels increase the desire for social dominance, but that doesn’t necessarily increase aggression, unless it is expected in the environment (i.e. the men with higher testosterone in prison would be more violent; the men with higher T in many more civilized environments would simply be more charming and assertive).
+Other research suggests that high testosterone levels increase the desire for social dominance, but that doesn’t necessarily mean increased aggression, unless it is expected in the environment (i.e. the men with higher testosterone in prison would be more violent; the men with higher T in many more civilized environments would simply become more charming and assertive).